 The quantity of choice may often be bewildering if you’ve never worn a compression garment.
 Your medical consultant should give you a good idea of the type of garment you need to look for before you order compression clothing.
 Each person may require a different garment according to their need and area of liposuction.
 If you are getting liposuction in various locations, you may require more than one compression garment.

 Other things to consider:

 - Color: Some fluids might keep draining even after the procedure.
 It can often be noticeable on compression garments that are light in color.
-While it is not an essential item to be worried about, this can be a problem for some.
-Centre for Surgery also recommends you wear loose, dark colored clothing after the surgery so any fluids are not as obvious.
+While this may not be a key item to worry about, it can pose a problem for some.
+Centre for Surgery also recommends you wear loose, dark-colored clothing after the surgery so any fluids are not as obvious.

 - Washable: It’s usually a good idea to check if the item is machine washable because it can potentially have bodily fluids on it.

 - Fit: when you first purchase a compression garment, it should be tight and apply a lot of pressure.
 The lack of pressure can cause fluid build-up and more swelling.
 As a reference, great compression garments often feel like tight athletic wear.
 Make sure the clothing is tight enough, though.
 Your body’s blood circulation becomes abnormal if your garment is too tight.